Ash Fork School Covid 19 Mitigation Plan

 - Any student with a temperature of 100 degrees or higher will not be permitted to enter campus.

-- Staff will give all individuals that enter campus hand sanitizer.
+- Staff will give all individuals that enter campus hand sanitizer and a mask if needed.

 The goal is for the school day to have a closer resemblance to, well school, due to our efforts to screen all individuals before entering campus we hope this will be possible.
 Please note that the new start time for students to arrive on campus is 7:35 AM.

-- Students are not required to wear a mask while on campus, but you may have your child do so if you wish ( the district will have masks on hand for individuals who wish to use them)
+- Students are now required by the new Executive Order to wear a mask while on campus, ( the district will have masks on hand for individuals who wish to use them)

 - Students will go straight to their classroom (No morning time will be spent in the multi-purpose room)